Why to automate your investments

 Hence the main reason of automating your investments.
 You set it up, and it takes care of your investments.

-How to automate your investments – Guide for 2018
+How to automate your investments – Step-wise guide for 2019

-When you have just started to earn, idea about buying yourself a good car & a home down the line is more important than planning for retirement.
-If nothing else, it will be boring within couple of months.
+When you are new to job and just start to earn, the idea about buying yourself a good car & a home down the line is more important than planning for retirement.

 As this guide is for people who are beginning their investment journey, I am listing effective & simple to invest choices here.